dhanu1220/buy-sell-application/README.md

-# Django E-commerce Application
+# Django Buy and Sell Website
 ### Description
-This is a simple eCommerce website built with Django, designed for buying and selling products.User needs to create an account on our website to sell products and to proceed with the payment section.</br></br>
+This is a simple Buy and Sell website built with Django, designed for buying and selling products.User needs to create an account on our website to sell products and to proceed with the payment section.</br></br>
 **Tech Stack** - Django, Tailwind CSS, SQLite3
 ## Features
 * Browse and search for products available for sale.</br>